Delina Research Group

 Co-supervisor: Prof. Alexis LAU (HKUST)

-Post-Delina Research Group: Research Associate at Civic Exchange.
+Post-Delina Research Group: Researcher at Our Hong Kong Foundation.
 LinkedIn

 Dr. Nicolo LUDOVICE